HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

 ## Parallelisation

-I systematically analyzed all loops over cells and nodes to identify those that were independent and safe to parallelise.
+I systematically analysed all loops over cells and nodes to identify those that were independent and safe to parallelise.

 For loops where each iteration wrote to distinct array elements, we applied `#pragma omp` parallel for to execute iterations concurrently.